nicopap/cuicui_layout/README.md

   [`cuicui_layout_bevy_sprite`] is for you.
 - Using a custom renderer or want your UI to be part of the 3D environment?
   Build on top of [`cuicui_layout`] itself then.
+- Are you making a complex menu requiring a lot of iterations?
+Consider using [`cuicui_chirp`] and the `.chirp` file format!

 Secondly, add your chosen integration crate to your `Cargo.toml`: